| |

 So How Do You Visit Lake Louise Without The Crowds?

-There are two main ways you can visit Lake Louise with way less people: either visiting during low season, and stay at one of the few hotels on the lake.
+There are two main ways you can visit Lake Louise with way less people: either visit during low season, and (or) stay at one of the few hotels on the lake.

 Visit Lake Louise During Low Season